qutip/HierarchicalEOM.jl/docs/src/spectrum.md

 # the input state can be in either type (but usually ADOs):
 ρ::QuantumObject # the reduced density operator
-ρ::ADOs # the ADOs solved from "evolution" or "SteadyState"
+ρ::ADOs # the ADOs solved from "evolution" or "steadystate"

 P::QuantumObject
 Q::QuantumObject